MalmbergNilsPolimi/mdisd/README.md

 make run
 ```

-For more information on the various test cases implemented, you can consult the commented code directly or consult the section dedicated to tests in the mdisdReport.pdf report located in the doc directory.
+For more information on the various test cases implemented, you can consult the commented <a href="https://github.com/MalmbergNilsPolimi/mdisd/tree/main/test" target="_blank">code</a> directly or consult the section dedicated to tests in the <a href="https://github.com/MalmbergNilsPolimi/mdisd/blob/main/doc/mdisdReport.pdf" target="_blank">mdisdReport.pdf</a> report located in the <a href="https://github.com/MalmbergNilsPolimi/mdisd/tree/main/doc" target="_blank">doc</a> directory.

 ## Installation